calebsv19/cosm-codeC/src/README.md

 Every subdirectory under `src/` has its own `README.md` with details about the files it contains and how that module interacts with the rest of the system.

+### Workspace persistence

+User state (active workspace and the current run target under `BuildOutputs/`) is stored in `~/.custom_c_ide/config.ini`.
+The IDE restores these selections on startup so builds and runs continue where you left off.*** End Patch